ufrisk/pcileech/readme.md

 * Pull and Push files [Linux, FreeBSD, Windows, macOS Sierra*].
 * Patch / Unlock (remove password requirement) [Windows, macOS Sierra*].
 * Easy to create own kernel shellcode and/or custom signatures.
-* Connect to a remote LeechService over the network.
+* Connect to a remote LeechAgent over the network to remotely:
+   * Dump physical memory over the network.
+   * Execute Python memory analysis scripts on the remote host.
 * Even more features not listed here ...

 \*) macOS High Sierra and above are not supported.